renovatebot/renovate/readme.md

 ## Who contributes to Renovate?

-Renovate is build on a big community and actively invites contributions.
+Renovate is built on a big community and actively invites and supports contributions.
 Information about our contributors and community can be found on [OSS Insight](https://ossinsight.io/analyze/renovatebot/renovate).

 ## Star History